kagruber2412/RIntroduction/README.md

 # RIntroduction
-Introduction to programming with R for FAECTOR
+Introduction to programming with R

-This is a repository for teaching introduction to statistical programming with R. The chapters also entail a collection of coding exercises I considered as helpful to obtain coding skills in R. All contributions, bug fixes, comments,... are welcome.
+This is a repository for teaching introduction to statistical programming with R. The chapters entail a collection of coding exercises I considered as helpful to obtain coding skills in R. All contributions, bug fixes, comments,... are welcome.